ryansgot/minitoco/server/README.md

 Valuing consistency over verbosity, all data objects will:
 1. Have private constructors
 2. Be constructable via named static function
-3. Use builder pattern to be constructed
+3. Use the builder pattern to be constructed via a fluent interface

-With Github Copilot, the overhead in doing this is not hard, and copilot is often capable of figuring out the code you want to write.
+With Github Copilot, the overhead in doing this is not lessened, and copilot is often capable of figuring out the code you want to write.
 This greatly reduces the effort behind the approach above.
 In addition to the consistency and code generation benefits, the class itself operates as its own static factory.

-Finally, all properties will be readonly.
 Fluent interfaces like this are very prescriptive on how objects are created, which should make object creation very readable, if more verbose.
-I realize that this choice could be controversial, however, better this than complete lack of consistency or approach.
+I do not blame anyone who chooses a different approach than I chose because I appreciate the benfits of conciseness as well.
+However, it's easier for a developer to develop a project which is internally consistnet than one that follows multiple different approaches.

+Finally, all properties of data objects (not builders) will be `readonly`.
+One must make a modification to a (deep) copy of the object as opposed to updating the value of a property.
+Typically, this approach is best in a multithreaded environment to avoid thread ownership issues.
+In our case, however, we are choosing to give ourselves the guarantee that an object created by one component (say, the TransactionService) is the exact same as an object after it has been passed to another component (say, the TransactionController).

 ### I/O Objects are not Database Objects

 I/O objects are intended to serve as view models for the views provided by the client application.
 However, there is no reason why the views of the application should be tied to the database schema.
 In fact, it is healthy to separate the I/O models from the database models (even though Prisma has a great generator of the database models).
 This approach better facilitates server-client communications and enables the client to change without affecting the backing data schema.

 ### Separation of implementation from interface

+It may seem silly to some to have only one implementation of an interface.
+Why not just create a class?
+When injecting dependencies (such as the [UserController](src/controllers/UserController.ts)'s dependency upon the [IPasswordService](src/services/IPasswordService.ts), [ITokenService](src/services/ITokenService.ts), and [IUserService](src/services/IUserService.ts)), it's easy to provide a substitute for an interface.
+It's often difficult to provide a substitute for a class.
+A great example of this is the [ITokenService](src/services/ITokenService.ts).
+The [JWTTokenService](src/services/JWTTokenService.ts) relies upon reading files that must be in a particular location.
+In production, this works fine, but when testing, this both adds overhead and reduces control over your tests of the [UserController](src/controllers/UserController.ts).

+To solve this issue, we separate the implementation and interface of the token service and make all consumers depend upon the interface instead of the impliementation.